emagana/OpenStack-Grizzly-Install-Guide/OpenStack_Grizzly_Install_Guide.rst

   0. What is it?
   1. Requirements
   2. Controller Node
-  3. Network Node
-  4. Compute Node
+  3. Compute Node
-  5. Your first VM
+  4. Your first VM
-  6. Licensing
+  5. Licensing
-  7. Contacts
+  6. Contacts
-  8. Credits
+  7. Credits
-  9. To do
+  8. To do

 0. What is it?
 ==============